-\ The methods available to Frogans site publishers for allowing end users to enter information to be sent to the server hosting the Frogans site were insufficient and must be replaced.
+The methods available to Frogans site publishers for enabling end users to enter information to be sent to the server hosting the Frogans site were insufficient and must be replaced.
 Either the publisher had to set the Frogans address of the Frogans site so as to require the end user to enter a personal identifier or a login and password when opening the Frogans site (this information was sent to the server in the request for the home slide).
-Or the publisher had to require the end user to enter the information piece by piece through a series of Frogans slides (for example, each Frogans slide would allow the end user to trigger one of several buttons, each button representing a single number, letter, or word).
+Or the publisher had to require the end user to enter the information in small increments through a series of Frogans slides (for example, each Frogans slide would enable the end user to trigger one of several buttons, each button representing a single number, letter, or word).

-The FSDL language must introduce, within an FSDL document, a simple method for allowing end users to enter information, where the entry takes place after the end user has triggered a button in order to navigate to another Frogans slide.
+The FSDL language must introduce, within an FSDL document, a simple method for enabling end users to enter information, where the entry takes place after the end user has triggered a button in order to browse to another Frogans slide.
+In order to be compatible with all devices, including those with small screens which are easily controlled by voice, this method must induce publishers to create Frogans sites which invite end users to engage in a dialog, by entering information one field at a time, rather than via forms with multiple fields.

-\ The method available to Frogans site publishers for allowing end users to download a file of any type from the server hosting the Frogans site to the end-user device, which was introduced in the second generation of the FSDL language, was potentially dangerous and must be removed.
-For example, this method could be used by malicious publishers to deliver files containing viruses which could infect end-user devices lacking adequate anti-virus protection.

-\ The method available to Frogans site publishers for allowing end users to download an image file to be displayed in a larger size on the screen, which was introduced in the second generation of the FSDL language, must be removed.
+- The method available to Frogans site publishers for enabling end users to download a file of any type from the server hosting the Frogans site to the end-user device, which was introduced in the second generation of the FSDL language, was potentially dangerous and must be removed.
+For example, this method could be used by malicious publishers to deliver files containing viruses which could infect end-user devices lacking adequate anti-virus protection. - The method available to Frogans site publishers for enabling end users to download an image file to be displayed in a larger size on the screen, which was introduced in the second generation of the FSDL language, must be removed.
 This method was inappropriate for end-user devices with small screens and therefore could drive Frogans site publishers to develop two different versions of the same Frogans site: one for end-user devices with a large screen, and another for those with a small screen.